oconnor663/bao/docs/spec.md

-> Bao is based on the BLAKE3 standard.
-An [earlier version of
+> Bao is based on the BLAKE3 hash function.
+[Earlier versions of
-> Bao](spec_0.9.1.md) specified its own custom tree mode, which eventually grew
+> Bao](spec_0.9.1.md) were based on BLAKE2 in a custom tree hashing
-> into BLAKE3.
+> mode.
+The BLAKE3 project evolved out of that tree mode, and after that
+> was published separately, Bao was rebased and trimmed down to focus on
+> verified streaming specifically.

 # The Bao Spec